daleao/sdv/WalkOfLife/README.md

 - **Lv5 - Trapper** - Crab pots are cheaper to craft.
 Can trap higher-quality haul.
     - All trapped fish can have quality up to gold.
 Chance depends on your fishing level (same formula as forage). _Recipe is unchanged from vanilla._
 - **Lv10 - Luremaster** - Crab pots no longer produce junk.
 Use different baits to attract different catch.
-    - Each type bait will attract different catch:
+    - Each type bait will also apply it's regular fishing effects:
-        - **Regular bait:** 10% chance to catch fish up to level 70.
-Trappable fish are subject to the same location and season limitations as regular fishing.
+        - **Regular bait:** 25% chance to catch fish, subject to the same location and season limitations as regular fishing.
-        - **Wild bait:** 10% chance to catch fish up to level 90 (i.e. anything but legendaries and octopus).
-50% chance to double the haul.
+        - **Wild bait:** 25% chance to also double the haul.
         - **Magnet:** repels all fish (as per its description), but attracts metal items such as resources, artifacts, treasure chests, rings and even weapons.
-        - **Magic bait:** 25% chance to catch fish above level 70, excluding legendaries.
-Removes all location and seasonal restrictions for catching fish.
-Makes all catch iridium-quality. _This is the only way to obtain iridium-quality fish from Crab Pots._
+        - **Magic bait:** 25% chance to catch fish of any location or season.
+Also upgrades all catch to iridium-quality.
-- **Lv10 - Conservationist** - Crab pots without bait will trap junk.
-Clean the Valley's waters to merit village favor and tax deductions.
+- **Lv10 - Conservationist** - Crab pots without bait can trap junk.
+Clean the Valley's waters to merit tax deductions.
-    - Every 10 (configurable) junk items collected from Crab Pots increases friendship with all villagers by 1.
-Every 100 (configurable) junk items collected will earn you a 1% tax deduction the following season (max 25%, also configurable), increasing the value of all shipped goods.
+    - Every 100 (configurable) junk items collected will earn you a 1% tax deduction the following season (max 25%, also configurable), increasing the value of all shipped goods.
 You will receive a formal mail from the Ferngill Revenue Service each season informing your currrent tax bracket.

 ### ![](https://i.imgur.com/fUnZSTj.png) Combat